-In this installment, we will review each type of arthritis and discuss effective training strategies and exercises that can benefit those afflicted as well as exercises that are to be avoided.
+Personal trainers should be familiar with each type of arthritis and discuss effective training strategies and exercises that can benefit those afflicted as well as exercises that are to be avoided.

-As stated in part 1 of this series, osteoarthritis(OA) is the most common form of arthritis affecting over 25 million people per year in the United States.
-O.A. typically affects the weight bearing joints, but can also affect other parts of the body.
+Osteoarthritis (OA) is the most common form of arthritis affecting over 32 million people in the United States.
+OA typically affects the weight-bearing joints, but can also affect other parts of the body.

 Other Forms of Arthritis